jsnyders/StringTemplate-js/StringTemplate.md

 You may have already won $prize$.
 To collect your prize...
 ```

-As will be explained in detail below all of the text is copied verbatim to the output except for what is inside the
+As will be explained in detail below all of the text is copied verbatim to the output except for what is in between the
 dollar signs ($): `$name$` will be replaced with the data associated with attribute `name` and `$prize$` will be
  replaced with the data associated with attribute `prize`.